 A related issue arises as to the extent that the company is required to produce relevant material in the possession, custody or power of its parent, subsidiary or an associated company (which may be incorporated in other countries).
 In general terms, this depends on whether the company subject to investigation (the subject company) has a presently enforceable legal right to obtain the documents from such other companies without the need to obtain the consent of anyone else.
 This is a question of fact, which depends on whether the subject company has sufficient control over the other companies such that the documents in the possession, custody or power of the other companies can be said to be within the power of the subject company.

-Hong Kong authorities may co-operate with their foreign counterparts reciprocally in criminal matters under the framework established in the Mutual Legal Assistance in Criminal Matters Ordinance.
-However, this particular legislation is not applicable to China, Macao or Taiwan.
+Hong Kong authorities may cooperate with their foreign counterparts reciprocally in criminal matters under the framework established in the Mutual Legal Assistance in Criminal Matters Ordinance (Cap.
+525).
+However, this particular legislation is not applicable to mainland China, Macau or Taiwan.

 59 Do law enforcement authorities in your country have any confidentiality obligations in relation to information received during an investigation or onward disclosure and use of that information by third parties?

 Information provided to enforcement authorities in Hong Kong confidentially during an investigation will remain confidential, except to the extent that its use is necessary within an investigation, prosecution or regulatory enforcement.
 Although it may be shared with other enforcement agencies or regulators under information-sharing agreements, it would not be disclosed to other third parties without an order from a court.